clirdlf/ip_monitor_sidekiq/README.md

 * Add entry to `lib/manifests-iiif/manifests.csv`

-There is a seperate set of rake tasts (`rake -T iiif`) for managing IIIF manifests.
+There is a separate set of rake tasks (`rake -T iiif`) for managing IIIF manifests.

 ## Manual Testing